PhilChien/Data-Portfolio/README.md

-### E-commerce Transaction Analysis
+### UK E-commerce Transaction Analysis

-- Exploratory data analysis on an UK-based on-line retailer from 01/12/2010 to 09/12/2011
+- Exploratory data analysis on an UK-based on-line retailer from 2010/12/01 to 2011/12/09
 - Pre-process data using PostgreSQL including cleaning missing value and defining valid dataset for further analysis in Tableau
-- Visualization & some interesting insights can be found **[here](https://public.tableau.com/views/EcommerceAnalysis_16405049054260/EcommerceAnalysis?:language=zh-TW&publish=yes&:display_count=n&:origin=viz_share_link)**
+- Visualization & some interesting insights can be found **[here](https://public.tableau.com/views/UKEcommerceAnalysis/EcommerceAnalysis?:language=zh-TW&:display_count=n&:origin=viz_share_link)**
 - Data source can be found **[here](https://www.kaggle.com/carrie1/ecommerce-data)**

+### BZ E-commerce Customer Analysis

+- Exploratory data analysis on an e-commerce platform in Brazil from 2016/9/4 to 2018/10/17
+- Data examined in PostgreSQL shows 80% of the total customers account for 46% of the total revenue, while the rest 20% of total customers contribute the other 54% of total revenue
+- This analysis classifies the 20% customers as "high revenue customer" and the 80% as "low revenue customer” and deep dives into the data to compare these two groups in Tableau
+- Analytical visualization & recommended action plan can be found **[here](https://public.tableau.com/views/BZEcommerceAnalysis/BZE-CommerceAnalysis?:language=zh-TW&publish=yes&:display_count=n&:origin=viz_share_link)**
+- Data source can be found **[here](https://www.kaggle.com/olistbr/brazilian-ecommerce)**